4 ways to synchronize those exchange accounts

 6. Notes

-The can be done in one direction only (one-way synchronization) or in both (two-ways synchronization).
-When you do a two-ways sync you have to be a bit more careful with configuration, as you will have to define which account “wins” in case there are conflicts.
-You will need to think this through, but once the configuring is done, you can proudly say you found how to merge calendars in Outlook – and you are able to keep them merged even when updated!
+This can be done in one direction only (one-way synchronization) or in both (two-way synchronization).
+When you do a two-way sync, you have to be a bit more careful with configuration, as you will have to define which account “wins” in case there are conflicts.
+You will need to think this through, especially for calendars.
+What should happen if an event’s time is changed in two calendars in a conflicting way?
+Nonetheless, once the configuring is done, you can proudly say you found how to merge calendars in Outlook - and you are able to keep them merged even when updated!

 Outlook calendar sync

-This can all be done within multiple Exchange accounts, domains or servers, and different Exchange server versions.
+Item synchronization can be done with multiple Exchange accounts, domains or servers, and different Exchange server versions.

 Yes, this means we are not limited to answering "How do I synchronize exchange calendars?".
 This is finally the answer to "How do I sync two Exchange calendars with different domains?".

-For a multiple account scenario, you will have to organize the accounts involved in pairs (sync pairs) – Connecting Software’s experts can help you with that.
+For a scenario with multiple accounts, you will have to organize the accounts involved in pairs (sync pairs) – Connecting Software’s experts can help you with that.

-From version 4.4 of CB Exchange Server Sync you can synchronize, not only Exchange accounts, but also Gmail / Google Workspace accounts.
-Plus, the synchronization with Google accounts is not limited to calendar items!
-It now includes Email messages, Contacts and Tasks.
+Similarly to what was discussed in #4, with any recent version of CB Exchange Server Sync (4.4 or above), you can synchronize not only Exchange accounts but also Gmail / Google Workspace accounts.
+The synchronization of Exchange server accounts with Google accounts includes Calendar items, Email messages, Contacts, and Tasks.

 In addition to the powerful features of CB Exchange Server Sync, from version 6.0 a new add‑ on called CB GAL Sync is available.
 This was specifically designed to simplify the synchronization of Global Address Lists (GAL) between two Microsoft Exchange Servers.